-Among available data on outcomes of bladder cancer among racial groups, most studies include AAs and Caucasians, yet few data is available for Hispanic and Asian patients.
-Prior publications have suggested that minorities undergoing both oncologic and non-oncologic surgeries may have higher postoperative complication rates compared to their Caucasian counterparts.6-8 Access to healthcare and the quality of care delivery to minority populations may potentially contribute to this difference.
-However, few conflicting data exist on urologic surgeries including RC.
-Using the Healthcare Cost and Utilization Project State Inpatient Databases, Barocas et al demonstrated that regardless of payer type, AAs had worse perioperative outcomes even for those who received care at high-volume centers.
-On the other hand, a study of patients from Nationwide
+Among available data on outcomes of bladder cancer among racial groups, most studies include AAs and Caucasians, yet little data is available for Hispanic and Asian patients.
+Prior publications have suggested that minorities undergoing both oncological and non-oncological surgeries may have higher postoperative complication rates compared to their Caucasian counterparts.
+6-8 Access to healthcare and the quality of care delivered to minority populations may potentially contribute to this difference.
+However, few conflicting data exist on urological surgeries, including RC.
+Using the Healthcare Cost and Utilization Project State Inpatient Databases, Barocas et al demonstrated that regardless of payer type, AAs had worse perioperative outcomes, even for those who received care at high-volume centers.9 On the other hand, a study of patients from Nationwide Inpatient Sample Database showed that AAs undergoing major surgical oncological procedures were more likely to experience postoperative complications (specifically vascular, wound, gastrointestinal, and infectious), in-hospital mortality, homologous blood transfusions, and prolonged hospital stay.
+However, AA and Hispanic patients undergoing RC experienced no disparities relative to Caucasian patients in terms of in-hospital mortality or overall postoperative complications.